Erin Calipari

 Erin S. Calipari (born February 18, 1987) is an associate professor of pharmacology at the Vanderbilt University School of Medicine Basic Sciences.
 Calipari's research focuses on understanding the brain circuitry that is used for adaptive and maladaptive processes in reward, associative learning and motivation.

 Early life and education

 Calipari was born in Pittsburgh, Pennsylvania, the oldest daughter of basketball coach John Calipari and Ellen Calipari.
 Calipari took part in athletics while attending White Station High School.
 She played softball, basketball and hockey.
 She was part of the first generation in her family to intend to become an academic.
 Calipari attended University of Massachusetts Amherst, where she studied biology and played basketball for the UMass Minutewomen.
-Her contribution in her freshman season was signified by her debut, when she played one minute of game action against Siena in November.
-She then used the next two months to double her playing time, successfully playing one minute against Xavier in February of 2006.
-Her sophomore season reflected vast improvement, when she totaled 13 minutes, three points, two rebounds, and one assist over several months.
-Her most impactful moment was hitting a desperation three-point shot against Rhode Island with only 8 seconds left, clinching a 79-49 victory.
 Calipari was a graduate student at Wake Forest University, where she earned a doctorate in neuropharmacology under the supervision of Sara Jones.
 She used analytical chemistry and operant behavior studies to understand how dopamine kinetics are impacted by drug self-administration.
 Calipari was a postdoctoral research associate in a genetics laboratory at the Icahn School of Medicine at Mount Sinai.
 She focused on how to understand neural circuit activity and transcriptional programs.